Senior students in JVS carpentry program were excited to finish a project they started last school year—bat boxes for the Lorain County Metro Parks!

 Back in January, Rachel Kalizewski, Lorain County Metro Parks naturalist at the French Creek Nature Center, stopped out to the JVS to meet with the carpentry program about this project.

 “This all started with me looking the JVS up online and simply reaching out to the carpentry program, explaining the project, sharing that all the supplies would be included and now here we are,” said Kalizewski.

-For Kalizewski, the goal of this nesting box project is to increase the biodiversity of the animals that eat the insects on the large prairie ground where the boxes will live.
+For Kalizewski, the goal of this nesting box project is to increase biodiversity in a meadow situated within the park by providing areas for animals to safely nest or roost.
+Animals that tend to use these boxes eat a variety of insects, which meadows provide.
 “The hope is that these boxes will increase the number of these animals in the park.”